-Latest drilling intersected significant gold and silver values in this largely gravel-covered, lowsulphidation gold and silver vein system.
+Latest drilling intersected significant gold and silver values in this largely gravel-covered, low-sulphidation gold and silver vein system.
 The property is currently subject to a joint venture agreement with Oceana US Holdings Inc., a subsidiary of OceanaGold Corp. ("Oceana"), whereby Oceana may earn up to a 75% interest with the Company acting as operator for the project with funding from Oceana.
-Recent field work has refined several targets in the eastern portion of the Property and twelve drill sites are being permitted to test two of those targets.
-Two core holes are planned on the Big Hammer target, expected to begin in August.
-Additional field work is planned for the Geyser target, with drilling expected in 2021.
+Recent field work has refined several targets in the eastern portion of the property and twelve drill sites have been permitted to test two of those targets.
+Two core holes were completed on the Big Hammer target that tested three faults identified on CSAMT geophysics and which could have focused significant gold mineralization.
+Assays are pending for that program.
+Additional field work to further define drill targets at the Geyser target has been postponed until 2021.

-Battle Mountain - SF
+Battle Mountain - SF / HC

 SF consists of 66 claims (approximately 530 hectares) located in Eureka County, Nevada in the heart of the Battle Mountain - Eureka Gold trend, approximately 10 kilometres east of the large, high-grade discovery by Barrick Gold Corporation at Goldrush / Fourmile.
+The Company recently acquired 37 additional claims (approximately 300 hectares) from a private vendor.
+These HC claims are adjacent to the SF claims and now allow for a more effective exploration program on the combined property position.
+Additional claims are being acquired by staking and geological mapping and sampling are underway.